Chow-Witt rings of classifying spaces for symplectic and special linear groups: H(BSLn,I) : proof of the theorem

 \subsection{Induction step, even case}

-We first deal with $\op{H}^\bullet({\op{B}}\op{SL}_n,\mathbf{I}^\bullet)$ for $n$ even.
-Our inductive assumption is that Theorem~\ref{thm:slnin} holds for $\op{H}^\bullet({\op{B}}\op{SL}_{n-1},\mathbf{I}^\bullet)$.
-As in the symplectic case, the global structure of the argument is rather close to \cite{brown}.
+We first deal with $\op{H}^\bullet({\op{B}}\op{SL}_n,\mathbf{I}^\bullet)$ for $n$ even. \emph{In the whole section, we work under the inductive assumption that Theorem~\ref{thm:slnin} holds for $\op{H}^\bullet({\op{B}}\op{SL}_{n-1},\mathbf{I}^\bullet)$.} As in the symplectic case, the global structure of the argument is rather close to \cite{brown}.
 However, there are two major differences requiring modifications in parts of the proof.
 First, the injectivity arguments cannot be done using the localization sequence because of the non-geometric bidegrees.
 Second, dealing with torsion using an analogue \cite[Lemma 2.2]{brown} doesn't work directly, also due to non-geometric bidegrees.